ctron/rpm-builder/src/site/markdown/entry.md

 ## Generate intermediate directories

-Since version `1.11.1 (TODO: enter correct version)` there is an option to automatically generate and add intermediate directories explicitly for all paths added by `<entry>` elements.
+Since version `1.11.0` there is an option to automatically generate and add intermediate directories explicitly for all paths added by `<entry>` elements.
 Therefore, it is not necessary to manually configure each sub path to have it added explicitly to the package.